 For more about the teaching activities for specific modules, see the module list above.

-Dr Ben Garner, Course Leader
+Ben Garner Course Leader

 He teaches on the following modules: Introduction to Development Studies: Policy & Practice; Economics and Politics of Development; Democratisation in Latin America; Democracy and Democratisation; Ethnicity, Class & Culture in the Developing World.

-Professor Tamsin Bradley, Professor of International Development Studies
+Professor Tamsin Bradley Professor of International Development Studies

 She teaches the following modules: Gender and Development; Anthropology of Development, and International Community Development.

-Hear Tamsin speak about her research on our podcast Life Solved: Voices against violence
+Hear Tamsin speak about her research on our podcast Life Solved: Voices against violence.

-Professor Andy Thorpe, Associate Dean
+Professor Andy Thorpe Associate Dean

 He is interested in research that has a meaningful and positive impact on people’s lives.
-My research is primarily in the arena of fisheries, in particular the policy-making processes and reduction of poverty in the small-scale artisanal sector.
+His research is primarily in the arena of fisheries, in particular the policy-making processes and reduction of poverty in the small-scale artisanal sector.

 How you'll spend your time